StupidStudio/stupid-deferred/README.md

 # Stupid Deferred
 A simple deferred lib to be used in a browserify workflow.
+(Doesn't have all promise features, and is very custom).

 ## Usage